josephspurrier/surfstack-coding-standards/standards.md

 Class Variables and Methods
 ---------------------------

  - Should be named using the "studly caps" style (also referred to as "bumpy case" or "camel caps").
- - Underscores should not be used
+ - Underscores should not be used.
  - Property names SHOULD NOT be prefixed with a single underscore to indicate protected or private visibility.

 ```php
 <?php